Particular/docs.particular.net/servicecontrol/upgrades/zero-downtime.md

 ### Disable audit queue ingestion on the old instance

-Update the audit queue configuration on the original Audit instance and set the [`ServiceControl/IngestAuditMessages`](servicecontrol/audit-instances/creating-config-file#host-settings-servicecontrolingestauditmessages) to `false` and restart the instance.
+Update the audit queue configuration on the original Audit instance and add the setting key [`ServiceControl/IngestAuditMessages`](servicecontrol/audit-instances/creating-config-file#host-settings-servicecontrolingestauditmessages) with value `false`, save, and restart the instance.

 NOTE: For versions 4.32.0 of ServiceControl and older use `!disable` as the [`AuditQueue`](servicecontrol/audit-instances/creating-config-file#transport-servicebusauditqueue) name to disable the audit message ingestion.